 I set the background color of my optin form’s to be solid orange and raised the contrast high.
 Along with that, I also made my call to action buttons solid green with high contrast.

-That way, the forms immediately attracted the attention o most of my visitors.
+That way, the forms immediately attracted the attention of most of my visitors.

 Thrive Leads vs Bloom: The Bottom Line and The Winner

-Bloom did quite great, at the end of the day, I understood Bloom was a beginner-friendly approach to beautify the lead generation and was conversion focused plugin and it could give me a better conversion rate and ROI (return on investment) on the price I paid for it.
+Bloom did quite great, at the end of the day, I understood Bloom was a beginner-friendly approach to beautify the lead generation and wasn’t a conversion focused plugin and it could not give me a better conversion rate and ROI (return on investment) on the price I paid for it.

 A helpful guide I would recommend you to read if you use Bloom: